 Overview

-There are two primary methods for detoxifying gadolinium from the body.
+There are established methods for addressing gadolinium in the body, including both detoxification approaches and removal methods.
+Chelation therapy is a medical removal method that uses chelating agents to bind and remove gadolinium, while the IR sauna/niacin protocol is a detoxification approach.
+An additional emerging clinical-stage pharmaceutical approach is being developed for toxic heavy metals.
 Each approach works differently and may be suitable for different individuals depending on their specific circumstances, health status, and access to medical care.

 It's important to consult with qualified healthcare professionals before beginning any detox protocol to ensure it's appropriate for your individual situation.